Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/2-Angular_Velocity.md

 ### EXERCISE

 Show that the angular velocity vector behaves in the same way as the position vector under rotations.
+You may need the general rotation matrix we found earlier.